Cosmic Birth

 Cosmic Birth is a 2019 Icelandic documentary film about mankind's journey to the Moon and the experience of viewing the Earth from a quarter of a million miles away.
-The film also looks into the role that Iceland played in the training of the Apollo astronauts for the first manned missions to another world.
+The film also looks into the role that Iceland played in the training of the Apollo astronauts for the first crewed missions to another world.
 Cosmic Birth is written and directed by Exploration Museum founder Örlygur Hnefill Örlygsson and filmmaker and musician Rafnar Orri Gunnarsson.

 Synopsis

 Between 1968 and 1972, twenty-four American astronauts traveled to the Moon, with twelve of them walking on its surface.
-Through interviews with 5 Apollo astronauts, as well as family members of two of the astronauts who have passed, the film looks into how going to the Moon changed the astronauts, as well as how the astronauts helped people back on Earth better understand our own planet.
+Through interviews with five Apollo astronauts, as well as family members of two of the astronauts who have died, the film looks into how going to the Moon changed the astronauts, as well as how the astronauts helped people back on Earth better understand our own planet.

 The film also explores the impact of the photographs coming out of NASA during the Apollo era and what role they played in helping start the environmental movement in the early 1970s.
 One of these photos was Earthrise, taken by Bill Anders on Apollo 8, who tells the story of his photo in Cosmic Birth.
 Nature photographer Galen Rowell declared Bill's photo Earthrise "the most influential environmental photograph ever taken".
 The film also tells the story of the training of the Apollo astronauts in Iceland in 1965 and 1967 before their lunar missions.

 Participants

-Five Apollo astronauts appear in original interviews in Cosmic Birth; Walter Cunningham who flew on the first manned Apollo mission, Bill Anders who along with Frank Borman and Jim Lovell was the first human to orbit the Moon, Rusty Schweickart who flew the first Lunar Module, Charlie Duke who was the youngest person to walk on the Moon, and Harrison Schmitt who was the only scientist and last person to set his foot on the Moon.
+Five Apollo astronauts appear in original interviews in Cosmic Birth; Walter Cunningham who flew on the first crewed Apollo mission, Bill Anders who along with Frank Borman and Jim Lovell was the first human to orbit the Moon, Rusty Schweickart who flew the first Lunar Module, Charlie Duke who was the youngest person to walk on the Moon, and Harrison Schmitt who was the only scientist and last person to set his foot on the Moon.
 Other astronauts appear in archival footage, including Neil Armstrong, whose son Mark Armstrong is interviewed in the film.
 Owen Garriott's son Richard Garriott who is a second generation astronaut is also interviewed.

 In addition to the Apollo astronauts and their families, the film features interviews with Icelandic poet Vilborg Dagbjartsdóttir, artist Chris Calle (son of NASA artist Paul Calle), around the world pilot Amelia Rose Earhart, astrophysicist Dr. Michael Shara, and Expedition News editor Jeff Blumenfeld.